The basics of novated leasing

 How do I save money with a novated lease?

-An example of this GST savings when leasing a car includes leasing a Tesla Model 3 that costs $59,663 drive away, and saving $5,154.55 upfront in GST.
+For example, leasing a Tesla Model 3 RWD that costs $59,814 would result in an up-front GST discount of $5,155 on the vehicle purchase price.
 If the same car were purchased with cash or a car loan, GST would be included in the purchase cost, making it more expensive.

-There is also a GST saving on any salary sacrificed running costs included as part of the lease.
-That's because any GST on the running costs of your car is paid by your employer which adds to further savings.
+There is also a GST saving on any salary sacrificed running costs included as part of the pre-tax portion of the lease payment.

 How long will my novated lease last?

 Novated lease terms are generally between six months and five years and you will be able to choose a term that suits your situation best.
+The longer the term, the lower the regular payments, as the cost is spread across more repayments.
 Most people go with a term of three to five years.

 With Novated Lease Australia, you can choose an ‘odd term’ meaning it doesn’t need to be an even year.
 For example, for whatever reason you may decide that a 30-month lease suits your situation.